yiyp777/1UP_mini_Arcade/README.md

 1up began to design the first mini-arcade machine in 2015.
 After continuous improvement in details and model perfection, it finally completed a series of mini-arcade machines from 1.3 inch, 2.2 inch, 3.5 inch, 5 inch, 7 inch and 10 inch.
 Thank you for your support and understanding.
 Now open source 7-inch and 10-inch drawings.
 Let's start DIY mini-arcade.
 After downloading the drawings, please make them immediately.
 Please don't put them in the warehouse.
 Share the fun of DIY with your good friends and retro game enthusiasts.

-Copyright reserved for 1UP.
+1UP Copyright reserved.
 Please keep the 1UP logo!

 https://youtu.be/v77OQt0Ir3E